danrusei/danube/README.md

 * danube-pubsub - CLI to handle message publishing and consumption,

 [Follow the instructions](https://dev-state.com/danube_docs/development/dev_environment/) on how to setup the development environment.

+**⚠️ The messsaging platform is currently under active development and may have missing or incomplete functionalities.
+Use with caution.**